nvk5/league/README.md

 Based on the original https://na.leagueoflegends.com/en-us/

-Notes: first pracice in React.
+Notes: first practice in React.
 Using JSX syntax, react-router, styled-components, both react hooks and class components.
 Some effects and active elements: parallax, tabs, sliders